-data data.frame; originally generated by RNAimport(). conditions character; vector containing sample replicate names.
+data data.frame; originally generated by RNAimport().

+conditions character; vector containing sample replicate names.
 When supplied, the data from the named replicates will be the only ones used to calculate the dicercall consensus for each sRNA cluster.
-Each string should represent a sample name present in the dataframe supplied to the data argument. ties.method character; string specifying how ties are handled, choose either "exclude" or "random".
-When using random, if there is a tie one of the classes will be cho- sen at random.
-While, when using exclude if there is a tie the class is set to undefined, however, if there is a tie between a undefined and a known class, the known class takes president (eg 3x24-nt and 3xN-nt, then it will be classed as 24nt).
-Default setting ties.method="exclude". tidy logical; tidy-up data by removing sRNA clusters with an unknown or unclassi- fied result.
-Default setting tidy=FALSE, removes excess background noise. chimeric logical; state whether the system is chimeric and contains multiple genomes/genotypes. controls character; vector of control condition sample names. genome.ID character; chromosome identifier of the genome representing either the origin of mobile molecules or the other genome in the chimeric system.
+Each string should represent a sample name present in the dataframe supplied to the data argument.

+ties.method character; string specifying how ties are handled, choose either "exclude" or tidy logical; tidy-up data by removing sRNA clusters with an unknown or unclassified result.
+Default setting tidy=FALSE, removes excess background noise.

+"random".
+When using random, if there is a tie one of the classes will be chosen at random.
+While, when using exclude if there is a tie the class is set to undefined, however, if there is a tie between a undefined and a known class, the known class takes president (eg 3x24-nt and 3xN-nt, then it will be classed as chimeric logical; state whether the system is chimeric and contains multiple genomes/genotypes.